 Messiah is of course the most famous work Handel wrote, loved by audiences of all ages and backgrounds and performed all over the world to this day.

-If you would like to register for our FREE online performance: Messiah Reimagined on Monday 5 April 2021, please click here.
+If you would like to register to be part of our online performance: Messiah Reimagined on Friday 10 December 2021, please click here.